spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/04-stage.md

 # Prepare Edge Host

-Pick the environment for your Edge host to get started.
+Pick the target environment for your Edge host.

 <br />